UtahTriangle/Laws/Constitution.md

 Our Chapter shall recognize National Advisors of our Chapter as individuals of our National Fraternity staff who advise and assist our Chapter in fulfilling our commitments as a Chapter of Triangle Fraternity, and in fulfilling our commitments to the precepts of the Fraternity as set forth in the Ritual.

-#### Alumni Advisors

-Our Chapter shall recognize Alumni Advisors of our Chapter as Alumni Brothers who commit to assist our Chapter in organizing both Brothers and Alumni Brothers in the pursuit of our Cause.

 ## Article: Organization